Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/benchmark/cg_spmv_jacobi.rst

 ###################

 CG solver is widely adopted to solve linear system Ax=b, where the matrix A is symmetric and positive definite.
-Here is the benchmark for SPMV-based CG solver with the Jacobi preconditioner on Xilinx FPGA Alveo U280.
+Here is the benchmark for SPMV-based CG solver with the Jacobi preconditioner on AMD FPGA AMD Alveo |trade| U280.

 Benchmark on Hardware
 #######################

 Environment Setup (Step 1)
 ******************************
-Please follow the page :doc:`Benchmark Overview <../../../benchmark>` to correctly setup the environment first.
+Follow the page :doc:`Benchmark Overview <../../../benchmark>` to correctly setup the environment first.

 Hardware Build (Step 2)
 *************************